Bill Diamond: Career

 In 2021, the first episode of the Toking with the Dead series was released to the public.
 This production, directed and produced by Bill Diamond, and based on the comic book of the same name, is a series based on educating through adult humor the positive effects of medical cannabis.

 In 2021, Bill Diamond Productions released their holiday special, Claus and the Fairies.
-The film was written and created by Tammy Stallard, dedicated to her brother Jeffrey, and sponsored by The Beast Within Productions.
-The charming holiday special, based on the early folklore of Santa Clause being a part of the fairy kingdom, features quaint character puppets such as Gnome Brooks, narrated by Gremlins and Salacious B. Crumb (Return of the Jedi) voice actor, Mark Dodson (actor), which also features other voices of fairies, gnomes, and sprites in the film.
+The film was written and created by Tammy Stallard, and sponsored by The Beast Within Productions.
+The charming holiday special, based on the early folklore of Santa Claus being a part of the fairy kingdom, features quaint character puppets such as Gnome Brooks, narrated by Gremlins and Salacious B. Crumb (Return of the Jedi) voice actor, Mark Dodson (actor), which also features other voices of fairies, gnomes, and sprites in the film.
 Bill Diamond puppeteers multiple characters in the production.

 Diamond designed and built sets for the 2024 slasher film, Terrifier 3.
 He is also an associate producer on the film.

+Since 2024, Diamond has produced and hosted his travel show, Bill Diamond on the Road.
+The series documents the travels of Bill Diamond and his production team as they film movies and television projects, make appearances at comic and fan conventions, and explore notable attractions in each town they visit.
+The program showcases local restaurants, hotels, historical sites, and other points of interest while providing a behind-the-scenes look at the group's productions and travels.

+As of 2026, Diamond has produced, directed, and hosted an ongoing docuseries about illustrator Basil Gogos and his work for Famous Monsters of Filmland magazine.
+The series is entitled Basil Gogos: King of the Monsters and includes interviews with Gogos and others such as James Warren, Forrest J Ackerman, Daniel Roebuck, and Victoria Price.